 I took my sandwich with me to enjoy by the pool with an iced coffee.
 Food from the cafe is all part of the all-inclusive package, so be sure to try them out if you visit.

 Set on one of the Caribbean’s most beautiful beaches, it’s an ideal setting.
-I’m so pleased with the steps Holiday Inn has taken to become a truly vegan-friendly resort.
+I’m so pleased with the steps Holiday Inn has taken to become a vegan-friendly resort.

 4. Aruba Ocean Villas, Savaneta